 92 McDonnel Street was constructed in the late 1850s as a rental property for William Hall.
-It is a good example of rental accommodation for the working classes as constructed in the middle of the nineteenth century.
+It is a good example of rental accommodation from in the midnineteenth century.
 It is an important contributing feature of the Dickson Mills neighbourhood.